-- 1. Develop a Christian education curriculum for a church. - 2.
-Demonstrate appropriate techniques for teaching Bible content. - 3.
-Exhibit knowledge and understanding of the role of Christian education in the life of the Christian Church. - 4.
-Exhibit knowledge and understanding of the teaching-learning process. - 5.
-Demonstrate an understanding of the application of the principles of learning in the teaching-learning process. - 6.
-Demonstrate an understanding of the principles and techniques of church administration and apply them in the operation of a Christian education program. - 7.
-Evaluate the educational program of a local church.
+- 1. Exhibit a knowledge and understanding of the significant role of Christian education in the life of the Church. - 2.
+Demonstrate appropriate techniques for teaching the Bible and Bible related content to the various age groups represented in the Church. - 3.
+Demonstrate an understanding of the application of the principles of learning in the teaching-learning process with an emphasis on various learning styles. - 4.
+Demonstate a knowledge of multi-cultural Christian education and the ablility to communicate the gospel message to other ethnicities. - 5.
+Demonstrate an understanding of the principles and techniques of church administration and apply them in the operation of a Christian education program. - 6.
+Develop a Christian education curriculum for a church. - 7.
+Evaluate and analyze the educational program of a local church.